 Sheet Pan Beef and Broccoli

 Leftovers can be stored in an airtight container in the fridge for 2-3 days.

 Yes!
-Let cool completely; portion into plastic freezer bags in individual servings, squeezing out any excess air before sealing.
-To reheat, thaw overnight in the fridge, reheating over low heat, stirring occasionally, until heated through.
+Let cool completely and portion into plastic freezer bags in individual servings, squeezing out any excess air before sealing.
+To reheat, thaw overnight in the fridge and reheat over low heat until warmed through.

 Absolutely!
 You can try this recipe instead.

-Yes, we have a recipe for that here.
+Yes, I have a recipe for that here.

+Sheet Pan Beef and Broccoli